destocot/obsidian-notes/Google Gemini API.md

  - Google collects your Bard conversations, related product usage information, info about your location, and your feedback.
 (Some default behavior can be disabled)
 ## Features
+- location specific prompting
+- YouTube Video features
+- Math Equations
+- Visualizing Data
+- Google Hotels & Google Flights
+- Google Workspace Extension
+	- Can respond about your e-mails.
+	- Can respond about files in your google drive.
+	- Can draft emails.
+	- Can search google.
+	- Can generate and export code.

+---

 # Prompt Engineering

+## Prompt Guidelines

+## The Input

+## The Context

+## Examples

+## Output Format

+## Image Prompting Tips